-Pages 90-91: It is important to understand when to use the Selection tool and when to use the Direct Selection tool when working with frames.
-Use the Selection tool to change the position or dimensions of a frame; use the Direct Selection tool to change the shape of a frame by moving anchor points.
+Pages 88-89: It is important to understand when to use the Selection tool and when to use the Direct Selection tool when working with frames.
+Use the Selection tool to change the dimensions of a frame; use the Direct Selection tool to change the shape of a frame by dragging anchor points.
 It's easy to forget which tool you are currently using.
 If you accidentally modify a frame using the wrong tool, choose Edit > Undo and then select the correct tool.